drkarim/lassy/README.md

 ## Installation
 The library currently has two dependencies: [ITK](https://itk.org/) and [VTK](https://www.vtk.org/).
 These need to be built from source first using [CMake](https://cmake.org/).
 There are Github repositories for [ITK](https://github.com/InsightSoftwareConsortium/ITK) and [VTK](https://github.com/Kitware/VTK)

-Once the ITK and VTK toolkits are built, this library can be built from source using CMake.
+Once the ITK and VTK toolkits are built, this library can be built from source by running [CMake](https://cmake.org/) on the source files.
 Windows binaries will also be available soon and can be requested.